Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 == Changelog ==
 = 2022.06.16    - version 1.0.5 =
-* Fix           - Fix callback not being handled for certain events.
+* Fix           - Callbacks are now scheduled for later processing.
+This should fix an issue with certain callback events not being handled.

 = 2022.06.15    - version 1.0.4 =
 * Fix           - Fix missing transaction ID missing for some orders.